schneems/non-developers-on-rails/source/03-project/README.md

 I'm assuming that you already created a view, controller, and added a route for "Welcome".

-Since we don't have any kind of a login behvior yet, we'll pretend that the first user in our database is the one logged in.
+Since we don't have any kind of a login behavior yet, we'll pretend that the first user in our database is the one logged in.
 To do this, add a line to your welcome controller:

 At the end of `app/controllers/welcome_controller.rb` add: